3 Easy Steps to Writing Your First LinkedIn Article (And Why You Should)

 Ever tried cross-country skiing?
 I did this past winter and after the second time, I became really comfortable with it and wanted to go more and more.
 Before I knew it, I was going every week.
 Cross-country skiing uses natural movements.
 You don't need special skills to get started and it has a short learning curve.
 It's kind of like writing a LinkedIn article.

 How?
 You get a few tips, try it yourself and learn as you go.

 Maybe someone told you, you should be sharing your expertise with others or you may just want to raise your profile visibility within your network and beyond.
-LinkedIn's Article posting feature is not only powerful, but often underutilized.
-Once your article is posted it has "stay power" as it remains on your profile and doesn't slide down the ladder when other posts follow.
+LinkedIn's article posting feature is not only powerful, but often underutilized.
+Once your article is posted it has "staying power" as it remains on your profile and doesn't slide down the ladder when other posts follow.
 Featuring its very own URL, you can refer to it like it's your own personal blog.

 Here are my 3 easy steps on how to get started writing your own LinkedIn article:

 Comment on a leading industry related news story, analyze a recent situation or how the latest national news affects your company/industry.
 Don't forget to cite the story link.

 Compile a “Top 10”, “3 Keys to”, “2 Reasons for” list to allow your potential readers to be more compelled to view your work.
 This also gives them a quick summary of what they're getting into.
 You're reading one now.

 Use the power of humor!
 If you see something funny, talk about it.
 Many viral posts have a humorous tone.

 Answer your most common customer questions.
 They keep asking, you keep explaining.
 Next time, you can simply send them your article link.
 In fact, this very post was inspired by a customer.
 You know who you are.